Aarush-Tyagi2007/homework-0-Aarush-Tyagi2007/index.md

 ## Header 2
 ### Header 3

-- Bulleted
-- List
+- I (so far) have enjoyed the atmosphere as it is very welmcoming and fun
+- I have enjoyed the TAs who have been extremely chill yet very informative
+- I also have enjoyed the content so far too

-1. Numbered
+1. Number one
-2. List
+2. Number two

 **Bold** and _Italic_ and `Code` text